Table of Contents[Hide][Show]

 - Best Beach for Families in Virginia

 Going to the beach is the ultimate family vacation.
-Just find a patch of sand, drop a blanket, slather on the sunscreen – and instant fun.
-Live near the Atlantic Ocean, or plan to visit there this summer?
-Read on for our list of the finest beaches of the East Coast.
+Find a patch of sand, drop a blanket, slather on the sunscreen and you’ve got instant fun.
+You can social distance near the Atlantic Ocean and enjoy cool breezes or a dip in the water.
+Read on for our curated list of the finest beaches of the East Coast.

 What is your favorite beach town destination?
-Whether you prefer a bustling boardwalk, a quiet patch of sand or a rocky beach suited for long walk, the east coast has you covered.
+Whether you prefer strolling the boardwalk, a quiet patch of sand or a rocky beach suited for long walk, the east coast has you covered.
 Here is our curated list of the best East Coast beaches.